2004 Ukrainian child pornography raids: Discovery and investigation

+Raids and collaboration

 The Crime Investigation Department of the Ministry for the Interior conducted the raids.
 The deputy head of the department, Vitaly Yarema, said that the bank accounts of the agency, containing hundreds of thousands of dollars, had been frozen.
+Profits of the agency amounted to millions of dollars.

 The raids were conducted after a joint investigation between Ukrainian police and Interpol.
+Subsequently, after initial raids, several other child pornography studios were closed in Dnipropetrovsk, Donetsk, Luhansk, and Lviv.
 In 2005, the United States Department of State announced that there was further cooperation between Ukrainian police and other law enforcement agencies internationally.

 The investigation following the raids was completed by 6 April 2005.

+Outcome

+In 2005, according to Part 3 of Art.
+301 of the Criminal Code of Ukraine ("import, manufacture, sale and distribution of pornographic items"), the organizer of the agency "Alex Model" faced a sentence of 3 to 7 years in prison.

+Despite extensive surveillance and eventually the arrest of various "Alex Model" employees across Ukraine, the legal outcome was lenient.
+Most involved were given suspended sentences.
+Alexander N. was held for several months in a pre-trial detention center and was released.